AntoineMeheut/Rokc-Mk3/README.md

 | 1 | [Router (for demo)](https://eu.dlink.com/fr/fr/for-home/routers-and-modems) |

 ### Cluster assembly
-You will have to mount the SSD disks in their location on the back of the Lattepanda Alpha, it is not very complicated.
+You will have to mount the SSD disks in their location on the back of the Lattepanda Alpha, it's not very complicated.

-The WiFi antennas are not mounted and available separately in the box, it is not mandatory to mount them, because they are intended to be glued on a box for the Lattepanda and that for this project we will use a card connection with RJ45.
+The WiFi antennas are not mounted and available separately in the box, it's not mandatory to mount them, because they are intended to be glued on a box for the Lattepanda and for this project we will use the RJ45 connection.

 In the end, I still mounted the WiFi antennas, in case I need this type of connection.
 As I chose to mount the 4 Lattepanda with the support screws of the Rapsberry cluster from the previous project, so I glued